Carmel Offie: State Department career

 Offie began his State Department career at the American embassy in Tegucigalpa, Honduras, where he was posted from October 1931 to April 1934.

 He arrived in Moscow on June 11, 1934, to serve as secretary to Ambassador William C. Bullitt.
 Bullitt promoted him to vice-consul in 1934.
 His duties went beyond secretarial tasks to those of personal assistant, companion, and "all-purpose troubleshooter," even accompanying Bullitt on vacation and managing his medications.
 Offie also corresponded with Bullitt's State Department superiors and FDR's secretary Missy LeHand to report on Bullitt's health and work habits.
 New York Times reporter C.L.
 Sulzberger on a visit to Moscow found Offie dealing in fine furs, the sort of special activity Offie became known for in the Foreign Service.

 He followed Bullitt when he became Ambassador to France in 1936.
+There Offie ingratiated himself with French aristocrats and was given a dinner at Maxim's by the Marquis and Marquise de Polignac, which Bullitt reported to Roosevelt with the comment: "I think you will agree with me that [Offie] is already going fast and far".
+In October 1940 Bullitt told Roosevelt that Offie was "the power behind the throne".
 Work included social obligations, as when he entertained the young John F. Kennedy and his school chum Lem Billings in 1937.
 Later on their European tour, the pair bought a dachshund puppy they named Offie.
 Offie entertained Kennedy again as he passed through Paris in 1939.
 Kennedy wrote to Billings: "Offie and I are now the greatest of pals and he really is a pretty good guy, though I suppose that it will make you a bit ill to hear it."
 Offie complained that Kennedy took liberties reading embassy papers without authorization.
 Kennedy, for his part, joked about having to humor Offie: "Offie has just rung for me, so I guess I have to get the old paper ready and go in and wipe his arse."
 On another occasion Offie played bridge with the Duchess of Windsor.
 Bullitt and Offie left Paris two weeks after the Germans took the city in June 1940.
 Later that year, when Bullitt had left France and not yet received another diplomatic assignment, Offie reported on Bullitt's frame of mind to Jane Ickes, wife of Bullitt's close friend, Secretary of the Interior Harold Ickes, and succeeded in getting the Secretary to raise the question of Bullitt's status with the president himself.
-He had enemies as well and the nickname "Carmie Awful."
+He had enemies as well and nicknames like "Carmie Awful" or, in recognition of his peculiar but indispensable assistance to his superiors, "the Royal Dwarf".